yt-project/yt/doc/source/sharing_data.rst

 available only for authenticated users.
 You can `log into
 <https://girder.hub.yt/#?dialog=login>`_ the Hub using your Google, GitHub or
 Bitbucket account.
-After you log in, an API key can be generated under the *My account* page, which can be accessed through dropdown menu in the upper right corner.
+After you log in, an API key can be generated under the *My account* page, which can be accessed through the dropdown menu in the upper right corner.

 .. image:: _static/apiKey01.jpg
    :width: 50 %